DewlanceHosting/whmcs-oath-addon/README.md

+# WHMCS OATH Addon - Announcement: We will add Support for WHMCS v8.
+Soon new version will be available)

 # WHMCS OATH Addon (WHMCS v6, v7.6)

 Note: This Addon is a fork of [openfactory-ch/whmcs-oath-addon](https://github.com/openfactory-ch/whmcs-oath-addon)  and not developed by [Dewlance](https://dewlance.com/) - See Credit link.
 We only fixed minor issue and we do not provide support for This module because of I am not a programmer.
 Can't help you but you can add request to main project.